LastPass Review 2023: Still Worth Recommending?

-LastPass’s name gives a pretty clear idea as to what the password manager wants to achieve, namely, to be the last password tool you’ll ever need.
-When we last checked in, the service stood out thanks to its feature-laden free version, however, this was reformatted in March of 2021.
+LastPass’s name reveals what the password manager wants to achieve: To be the last password tool you’ll ever need.
+During our last review, the service stood out thanks to its feature-laden free version, however, there have been some changes.

-Now, LastPass needs to measure itself against all of the other premium services on the market.
-Below, we'll let you know how the password manager fared!
+Now, LastPass needs to be measured against the other premium services on the market.
+Below, we'll let you know how it did.

 What Is LastPass?

-LastPass ⇱ is a freemium password manager that saves passwords in a secure vault, protecting them with a single, high-strength, encrypted master password.
-The service is available as a browser extension for Chrome, Firefox, Edge, Opera, Safari, and Internet Explorer, and as a mobile application for Android and iOS devices.
+LastPass* is a freemium password manager that stores and protects passwords in a secure vault with a single, high-strength, encrypted master password.
+Browser extensions are available for Chrome, Firefox, Edge, Opera, Safari, and Internet Explorer, as well as a mobile application for Android and iOS devices.

 We tested LastPass on Windows and Android.